The importance of usability for inhalation devices

 It was quoted that ‘successful asthma management is 10% medication and 90% education’.

-Graphical representation of percentage of participants performing inhaler technique errors according to age.
+Graphical representation of the percentage of participants performing inhaler technique errors according to age.
 Source: https://err.ersjournals.com/content/26/146/170055

-With multiple steps and timing requirements that may be difficult for some users, it is no surprise that feedback would be hugely beneficial, not only alerting the user when they are doing something incorrectly but also positively acknowledging when they are doing something well.
-It is essential that user needs and requirements are at the forefront in the development process.
-The biggest question is what opportunities exist to improve the usability and thus reduce the number of errors when using an inhalation device.
+With multiple steps and timing requirements that may be difficult for some users, it is no surprise that feedback would be hugely beneficial not only alerting the user when they are doing something incorrectly but also positively acknowledging when they are doing something well.
+It is essential that user needs and requirements are at the forefront of the development process.
+The biggest question is what opportunities exist to improve usability and thus reduce the number of errors when using an inhalation device.

-With the acceleration of digital technologies, there are opportunities to integrate smart sensors into the inhaler to give real time feedback on the inhalation technique or append an add on device which would work with existing inhalers.
-Having a smart inhaler with an easy-to-use, engaging app that could give real-time feedback on how the user is using the device will make HCPs aware of which patients require further training and support to improve adherence.
+With the acceleration of digital technologies, there are opportunities to integrate smart sensors into the inhaler to give real time feedback on the inhalation technique or an add on device which would work with existing inhalers.
+Having a smart inhaler with an easy to use, engaging app that could give real-time feedback on how the user is using the device will make HCPs aware of which patients require further training and support to improve adherence.